KikodaCode/kikoda-projen-templates/assets/KikodaCDKStarterKitProject/README.md

     1. `yarn cdk bootstrap aws://1234/us-east-1 --profile 1234`
     1. `yarn cdk deploy AccountResourcesStack --profile 1234`
 1. Link GitHub...
-1. Start building...
+1. You're now ready to start building your solution!

 ## Stages

 Stages, also known as development environments, are used as part of the standard software development life cycle to control the rate and types of changes introduced to a specific set of users.
 They are normally used as part of a larger change and release management process.

 - `dev` — Used by the engineering team for rapid development and exploration.
 Often buggy and incomplete.
-- `staging` — Used by the customer, or product owner, to review and approve of changes before they are made to production.
+- `staging` — Used by the customer, or product owner, to review and approve of changes before they are made to prod.
 Should be bug free and complete.
 - `prod` — Used by the end user.
 Should be bug free and complete.

 Each stage may have a slightly different configuration, which can be adjusted using the files in `bin/config/`.